As many people who know me (and even some who don’t) are aware, I am passionate about local food.

 I was first tipped off to this by a 2006 study undertaken by the Stockholm Consumer’s Association.
 Broccoli is commonly imported to Sweden from two sources, Spain (3,200 miles away), and Ecuador (12,000 miles away).
 Using the food miles method, you might assume that the Spanish broccoli is more sustainable than the Ecuadorian, right?

 The researchers actually concluded the opposite: the Ecuadorian broccoli produced just 40% of the carbon emissions of the Spanish grown broccoli.
 Why?
 It all came down to efficiencies of scale.
 The Ecuadorian broccoli was frozen and transported via barge.
-The Spanish broccoli was shipped by truck, with much worse fuel economy per pound of food transported.
+The Spanish broccoli was shipped by refrigerated truck, with much worse fuel economy per pound of food transported.

 To further illustrate this, consider the relative fuel economy of the following modes of transport moving food a hypothetical 100 miles.
-Assuming they are all packed to average capacity, an average household vehicle hauling 25 pounds of groceries gets the worst fuel economy, using .13 gallons of fuel per pound of food.
+Assuming they are all packed to average capacity, an average household vehicle hauling 25lb of groceries gets the worst fuel economy, using .13 gallons of fuel per pound of food.
 A large freight plane uses about .002 gallons of fuel per pound of food, followed by a light duty truck at .001 gallons per pound.
 A semi is surprisingly efficient at .00027 gallons per pound of food.
 By far the most efficient means of travel is a barge at a tiny .0000081 gallons per pound of food.

 So if simply looking at food miles isn’t the answer, what’s an eco-conscious eater to do?
-It would be nearly impossible to calculate the precise carbon footprint of all the items on your dinner plate – you’d have to know from where they originally shipped, by what method, how full the truck or barge was, and what fuel economy it got.
+It would be nearly impossible to calculate the precise carbon footprint of all the items on your dinner plate—you’d have to know from where they originally shipped, by what method, how full the truck or barge was, and what fuel economy it got.
 In addition, you would need to know exactly how it was farmed, how long it was stored, at what temperature, and in what sort of facility.

 Here are a few rules that can help you make good choices without getting lost in the details:

+According to a 2008 study, a whopping 83% of our food’s carbon footprint results from how the food was produced.
 Though it’s true that many organic farmers use equipment that relies on fossil fuels, organic agriculture has been shown to have a substantially smaller carbon footprint than conventional farming.
 The reasons are two-fold.

 First, organic farming focuses on building the organic matter (carbon) in the soil by using cover crops and composted animal manure.
 This carbon can’t then get released into the atmosphere.
 Conventional farming, in contrast, usually depletes organic matter in soil.